inexorgame/site/content/blog/2019/01-09-state-of-inexor-2018.md

 Howdy folks!
 It has been mere two months since the last official news from our project, so I'll briefly cover what happened:

 - we've had another amazing hackathon in Stuttgart
-- decision has been made to restart the project
+- decision has been made to restart the project, while our principles will stay the same
 - the website got a major overhaul and the wiki and all of our internal structure changed

 This is a long story short.
 If you wish to dig deeper into why, we shall begin with